-The use of products containing gases is not permitted for custody transfer operations.
+The use of products containing gas is not allowed for custody transfer operations.
 In other applications, the presence of gas will increase false readings.
-For the readings of products containing gas to be valid, small gas bubbles must be homogeneously distributed in the fluid.
+In order for the readings of products containing gas to be valid, small gas bubbles must be homogeneously distributed in the fluid.
 Large gas bubbles will automatically provoke extremely false readings and will shift the zero point.
 Thus, the extent to which readings are false is determined by the process conditions.
 A rule of thumb in this regard is as follows: A 1 % gas component will increase false readings by 1 %.
 The gas component is not to exceed 5 %.

-3.4.8 Process pressure range
+3.4.8 Process pressure limits